R (Jackson & Others) v SSWP EWHC 183

 CPAG represented two families where the mothers had passed away, leaving the fathers, J and S, caring for their young children.

-J had been living with his partner for 14 years and they had three sons, now aged 12, 7 and 3.
+J had been living with his partner for 14 years and they had three sons, aged 12, 7 and 3.
 J’s partner died suddenly in October 2018.
 She had previously been working full time and paying National Insurance contributions.
 However, when J made a claim for BSP, it was refused on the grounds that the couple had not been married.

-S had been living with his partner for 10 years and together they had two daughters, now aged 8 and 6.
-S’s partner was diagnosed with breast cancer in December 2016, and died in March 2018.
+S had been living with his partner for 10 years and together they had two daughters, aged 8 and 6.
+S’s partner was diagnosed with breast cancer in December 2016 and died in March 2018.
 As with J, S made an application for BSP, which was refused on the grounds that he and his partner were not married.
 In both cases the couples were engaged and had intended to marry.

-CPAG are arguing that the requirement to be married or in a civil partnership in order to claim the higher rate of BSP discriminates against children of unmarried couples.
+As with WPA, it was submitted on behalf of the two families that the requirement to be married or in a civil partnership in order to claim the higher rate of BSP discriminates against children of unmarried couples.
 As recognised in McLaughlin, the children’s needs are the same whether or not their parents were married and denying them additional financial support after the death of one parent purely because the parents were not married is not a proportionate means of achieving the aim of promoting marriage.

 SSWP argued that the McLaughlin decision did not apply to BSP because WPA was intended to replace the lost earnings of the deceased parent while the children are growing up.
 BSP, on the other hand, is paid over a fixed, short term period and was meant simply to cover the additional costs associated with adjusting to the death of a spouse rather than being an income replacement benefit.
 SSWP argued that, following on from this, even at the higher rate, BSP could not be said to be intended to benefit the children.
 This argument was rejected by Judge Holman as "fanciful".

 Read our press release here.